Sensational local pasta places and a recommended dish from each.

 1800 E. Fort Lowell Rd.
 Ste.
 168

-Family-owned Dolce Vita has been serving the community for 40 years.
-Regulars love their large portion sizes and cozy atmosphere.
-Their version of the famous Italian pasta dish, Carbonara, delivers.
-It incorporates bacon, ham, and eggs over spaghettini with a light cream sauce.
+Family-owned Dolce Vita has been serving the community for over 40 years.
+Regulars love the large portion sizes and cozy atmosphere.
+Their version of the famous Italian pasta dish, Carbonara, incorporates bacon, ham, and eggs over spaghettini with a light cream sauce.

 Keep up with Dolce Vita on Facebook.

 Nonna Antoinetta’s Pasta al Forno at Bottega Michelangelo

 Michelangelo’s is family-owned and the recipes have been passed down for generations.
 Al forno is another way of saying ‘oven-baked’ food in Italian.
 This savory dish incorporates rigatoni, meatballs, pepperoni, and hard-boiled eggs.
 It is then baked in pomodoro sauce and topped with fresh mozzarella.

 Read our May 2019 article 10 fun facts to celebrate Bottega Michelangelo’s 30th anniversary.